Right after a trauma, almost every survivor will find himself or herself unable to stop thinking about what happened.

 is an eLearning course helping you

-to increase your knowledge and skills in order to reduce stigma and move towards positive outcomes.
+to increase your knowledge, skills and strategies to reduce stigma and move towards positive outcomes in dealing with those experiencing Post-Traumatic Stress Disorder.

 Successful organizations know that healthy employees are a competitive edge, however, there are systemic and organizational factors that affect the mental health of workers.